JSzajek/elysium-v2/README.md

 It hosts all the necessary features to develop simple desktop applications.

+This is a simplified version of the previous [Astra Engine](https://gitlab.com/jszajek/astra) to refocus the project towards desktop applications compared to specialized game engine requirements.

 **Disclaimer:** This implementation follows various tutorials referenced below and is mainly a personal exercise to learn about the involved api, pipelines, and algorithms.